-Hospital negligence includes any type of medical negligence that occurs in a hospital setting, including errors by doctors, nurses, technicians and other staff.
+Hospital negligence refers to medical malpractice, that occurs in a hospital — including errors.
+Physicians, nurses, technicians and other staff members can perpetrate it.

 - Pain and suffering